dgaydukov/cert-ocpjp11/files/ocpjp11.md

    for 64 - each 64 bits or 8 bytes would have separate address
    there were a few decimal-addressable machines, but they not used nowadays Don't confuse:
-* address size - side of memory unit, mostly 8 bits in byte-addressable system
+* address size - size of memory unit, mostly 8 bits in byte-addressable system
 * word size - feature of computer architecture, how many bits cpu can process at one time. this also denote the max number of address space cpu can access so for 32bit architecture - 2**32 bytes or 4gb can be accessed - that's why for this architecture only 4gb ram supported. that also means that 32bit architecture - can read/write 4 bytes at once, and 64 - 8 byte at once